 Step 2 – Edit your MySQL configuration file by running the following commands.

 You can now use commands such as tail command to trace your codes and steps from the log file.

-However, remember to turn off the option by removing the code from your configuration file and then restart the service.
-Else, the log file will accumulate over the time and take up space in your web server.
+However, remember to disable the log after troubleshooting.
+Else, the log file may grow over time and take up space in your web server.